-As we have previously discussed in “Will I Lose Wages if I’m Injured at Work?”, temporary total disability compensation is payable to someone whose work injury prohibits him/her from returning to the former position of employment during the time the injury is healing.
+As we have discussed in “Will I Lose Wages if I’m Injured at Work?”, temporary total disability (TTD) compensation is payable to someone whose work injury prohibits him/her from returning to the former position of employment during the time the injury is healing.

-But, say, his doctor believes he could do some sort of lighter work while he’s recovering, such as supervising other plumbers or even office work answering the phones or scheduling appointments.
+But, say, his doctor believes he could do lighter work while he’s recovering, such as supervising other plumbers or even office work answering the phones or scheduling appointments.
 Employers have incentives to bring injured employees back to work on light duty as it lowers claim costs and the employer (and often the employee) benefits from having experienced employees back at work, even if temporarily in a different capacity.

 Ohio permits employers to make written job offers of light duty work within the temporary restrictions identified by the injured workers’ physician of record.
 (Note: I am using “light duty work” to mean any form of restricted work activity rather than the strict definition found in the Ohio Administrative Code, the Dictionary of Occupational Titles or the Social Security regulations).

 But, what constitutes a “valid light duty job offer”?
 Seemingly yet another phrase designed to guarantee full employment for attorneys, the term is not well defined.
 Yes, the offer must be made in writing and be within the employee’s restrictions.
 But what if it would require a different work shift?
 What if it involves driving 20 minutes longer each day or doesn’t specify the job duties to be performed?
-These are all scenarios that have arisen and continue to arise as employers seek termination of temporary total compensation by arguing that an employee refused to return to work “even though we offered him light duty!”
+Such scenarios have arisen and continue to arise as employers seek termination of temporary total compensation by arguing that an employee refused to return to work “even though we offered him light duty!”

-Although Ohio courts generally have not required an injured worker to accept jobs working odd or different hours, jobs significantly further from home or ones imposing new hardships on the worker and his/her family, the reality is that the results can be as varied as the cases themselves.
-Seemingly slight differences in facts, in the “good faith” of the parties and even in the decision-maker assigned to the case can result in significant differences in outcome.
+Although Ohio courts generally have not required an injured worker to accept jobs working odd or different hours, jobs further from home or ones imposing new hardships on the worker and his/her family, the results can be as varied as the cases themselves.
+Slight differences in facts, in the “good faith” of the parties and even in the decision-maker assigned to the case can cause significant differences in outcome.